stuartjwright/fantasy-football-app/report/060-implementation.md

 The participant whose turn it is to nominate a player must do so by submitting a request.
 Upon receiving this request, the server must perform some checks, to ensure that:

 * The request was received from the expected authenticated user (the user referred to by the **nextUser** field in the auction document).
-* The user is permitted to bid on this player (club and position constraints are checked).
+* The user is permitted to bid on this player (club and position constraints checked).

 Assuming the request is successful, the **Auction** document is updated with a newly generated **LiveAuctionItem** embedded document, with the current user set as the highest bidder (with a bid of £0).